lf-/clipper/README.md

   unhelpful tabs and stop trying to screencast the page automatically.
 - We don't support TLS 1.2.
 It could be useful, in some circumstances, but I am probably not going to write the code soon.
+- We don't support HTTP/3.
+Maybe one day, but this requires both DTLS and HTTP/3 parsing.
 - There's definitely some prototype quality code in the project, and we could use to test against more samples of TLS and HTTP.